fverdugo/InplaceArrays.jl/docs/src/index.md

 ## Default implementations

-We provide some default implementations of this interface so that `Function`, `Number`, and `AbstractArray` objects behave like functors.
+We provide some default (obvious) implementations of this interface so that `Function`, `Number`, and `AbstractArray` objects behave like functors.

 ### Examples